Animal Exhibits and Trails

 Celebrate Birds Exhibit

 This exhibit celebrates the life of birds by providing examples of unique adaptations birds have for flight and examining some concerns about bird populations.
 Through the use of bird mounts, you will see birds in various habitats.
-You will also observe live wild birds make their way to and from feeding stations.
+You will also observe live wild birds making their way to and from feeding stations.
 Learn about adaptations birds have for living in different habitats through interactive activities.
-Find out about one of Squam Lake's treasures, the common loon, the factors that threaten it, including loss of habitat due to increased human activity along the lake shore, the decrease in privacy on open waters, and predation by increased gull and raccoon populations.
+Find out about one of Squam Lake's treasures, the common loon, and the factors that threaten it, including loss of habitat due to increased human activity along the lake shore, the decrease in privacy on open waters, and predation by increased gull and raccoon populations.

 Raptors are a group of birds that catch, kill, and eat other animals (prey) using sharp talons and a sharp hooked beak.
 This exhibit highlights adaptations unique to raptors and demonstrates interrelationships between raptors and other living things.
 The Raptor Exhibit is comprised of four pavilions exhibiting the diversity of raptors, a group of birds that includes hawks, owls, eagles, and falcons.
 Live examples of some species found in New Hampshire include the red-tailed hawk, great horned owl, broad-winged hawk, bald eagle, red-shouldered hawk, goshawk, and turkey vulture.